THE FLATS - Former Georgia Tech football student-athlete Noah King was awarded a Carnegie Medal for outstanding civilian heroism on Tuesday.

 King was a four-year letterwinner and two-year starter at guard and center for Georgia Tech from 1996-99.
 He started the final 17 games of his career, including two wins over Georgia and a 35-28 triumph over Notre Dame in the 1999 Gator Bowl, and helped lead the Yellow Jackets to a share of the 1998 Atlantic Coast Conference championship.
 In 1999, he was a key member of an offense that led the nation in total yards and ranked second nationally in scoring, en route to earning honorable-mention all-ACC recognition.

-King, 40, earned a degree in management from Georgia Tech.
+King, 40, majored in management at Georgia Tech.
 He resides in Panama City, where he is a financial advisor.